 What is a Non-Disclosure Agreement?

 So, what is an NDA?
-A non-disclosure agreement (aka confidentiality agreement) is a legal contract between two or more parties that outlines confidential information parties are sharing.
+A non-disclosure agreement (aka confidentiality agreement) is a legal contract between two or more parties that outlines sensative information parties agreed to share.
 NDA restricts revealing this information to third parties.

-NDA can be Unilateral (one-way), Bilateral (need to be signed by both parties), and Multilateral (when many parties are involved).
-In this article, we’ll cover one-way NDA that is common for outsourcing development industry.
+NDA can be Unilateral (one-way), Bilateral (require to sign by both parties), and Multilateral (when many parties are involved).
+In this article, we’ll cover a one-way NDA that is common for the outsourcing development industry.

 NDA signing process at GBKSOFT: